DaniVSainz/razz-vue-temp-repo/README.md

 1. There's a lot of stuff that I would have liked to do however I just could not afford to invest more time into the challenge.
 2. I had a lot of fun having an excuse to try out Vue and was impressed by its similarities with other frameworks.
 3. I would have liked implementing a ticket system for the rewards with a job that processes them in order until out of stock however I  did not have time for it.
+4. I also would have liked to make it pixel perfect and more responsive however I could not afford to invest that amount of time into it.

 ### Online at https://razzvuerewards.herokuapp.com/
 1. Since im using a free Gmail account to send out emails sometimes there can be issues using it on prod with delayed emails 10+min or google triggering security measures requiring manual intervention.